bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/warnings/dont-call-proptypes.md

 ### If you don't call PropTypes directly but still get the warning {#if-you-dont-call-proptypes-directly-but-still-get-the-warning}

 Inspect the stack trace produced by the warning.
 You will find the component definition responsible for the PropTypes direct call.
-Most likely, the issue is due to third-party PropTypes that wrap React’s PropTypes, for example:
+Most likely, the issue is due to third-party PropTypes that wrap React's PropTypes, for example:

 ```js
 Button.propTypes = {